idio-lang/DIPS/source/scheme/scheme-basics.rst

 to look that up.
 In the best case there isn't an ``even?`` in scope and you get a error.
 In the worse case it'll find some dubious binding to ``even?`` hanging about and good luck to everyone when it gets called.
-Clearly these two definitions are meant to go together.
+Clearly these two definitions are meant to go together -- they are :term:`concomitant`.

 ``letrec`` performs a little trick, rather than define one before the other, it creates placeholder bindings for the symbols and then